ewswlw/BT/ai_instructions/backtesting.md

 ### Additional Instructions:

 - **Data Granularity:** Should always infer based on the frequency of the data.
 Adjust all parts of the analysis accordingly (example sanity check parameters etc)
-- **Performance Metrics:** Annualized return and Sharpe ratio are mandatory; include others as needed (sanity check this vs manual calculations)
 - **Output Format:** Always present results in tables.
 - **Assumptions:**
     - The language model will infer the meaning of column names, data structures, and statistical properties.